 This cactus has yellow, red, or purple blooms and ranges in height from 1 foot (.3 m) to 6-7 feet (1.8-2.1 m).
 In addition to normal cactus spines, they have additional, finely barbed spines called glochids.

 Use the fruit of the prickly pear for jellies, preserves, pickles, and salsas.
-Combine banana, honey, wine vinegar, lemon and lime juice with prickly pear fruit for a vinaigrette.
-To make a tropical fruit salad, peel and slice prickly pear and combine with honeydew, guava, pineapple and other fruits.
+Combine banana, honey, wine vinegar, lemon and lime juice with the fruit for a vinaigrette.
+To make a tropical fruit salad, peel and slice the prickly pear and combine with honeydew, guava, pineapple and other fruits.
 Unsalted butter, prickly pear cactus fruit, honey, and cilantro create a flavored butter.
 The fruit is also used in pies and dried as a snack food.

 The cactus stems, called nopales, are fried or grilled, similar to other vegetables.
 Use the pads in scrambled egg dishes and salads.
 Nopalitos refers to the pads once they are cut and prepared.

 When selecting a prickly pear, avoid those that are soft or have dark, soft spots.
 The fruit is generally ready for harvest in late summer or early fall.
 Use leather or rubber gloves or long handled tongs to pick the fruit from the cactus.
 Ripen at room temperature.

 Be careful to remove all spines when using a prickly pear in cooking.
 To remove the glochids, use a knife to cut them off or peel the skin.
 Other methods for removing the glochids include passing the fruit through an open flame or shaking it in a bag of hot coals.